 As with smoke distress signals, the fires need to be in a triangle shape.
 Do not make fire signals in a row.
 If positioned in a row, they will appear like one large fire to a plane passing overhead.
 Your signal fires should be at a place with good visibility, such as on the top of hills or in a large clearing.

 You need to be prepared to keep the fire going all night.
 Gather a lot of wood for the fire before night falls.
-If wood is limited, then use the star fire lay as it doesn’t require as much wood.
+If wood is limited, use the star fire lay as it doesn’t require as much wood.

 If wood is very limited, then you might consider making three large pyres instead.
 Then you’d wait until the ideal moment (such as when a helicopter flies overhead) to light the pyres.

-Signal fire pyres are built a bit differently than campfires (though three campfires in a triangle would also work).
+Signal fire pyres are built differently than campfires (though three campfires in a triangle would also work).
 Ideally, you build “log cabin” walls out of large kindling or fuel wood.
 Then you ready a huge teepee of tinder and kindling within the walls.

 Alternatively, you can build a very tall teepee configuration.
 Normally I would not put fuel wood on the initial teepee construction when building a campfire – I’d add the fuel wood gradually.
 However, because signal fires need to burn for so long and be so visible, you will include lots of fuel wood on your pyre.